webloom-agency/mcp-google-ads/README.md

 6. Grant the service account access to your Google Ads accounts
 7. Create a Google Ads API Developer token (see below)

+#### Authentication Token Refreshing

+The application now includes robust token refresh handling:

+- **OAuth 2.0 Tokens**: The tool will automatically refresh expired OAuth tokens when possible, or prompt for re-authentication if the refresh token is invalid.
+- **Service Account Tokens**: Service account tokens are automatically generated and refreshed as needed without user intervention.

+#### Authentication Method Comparison

 Choose OAuth 2.0 Client ID if:

 - You're building a desktop application